cesarm1987/cesarm1987/README.md

 Hello there,

-Trilingual Network Designer and Salesforce Developer.
+Portuguese Network Designer and Salesforce Developer.
 I am passionate about technologies and have more than 8 years of IT experience, mainly in basic programming and networking.
 I helped classmates and students with homework related to CCNA, programming in Apex, Bash, Java and Python.
 A team leader always working with my peers to accomplish projects and goals together.

 During the last 2 years, I helped out students from Costa Rican colleagues to implement networks, mainly for college projects.
 In addition to that, I gave them private lessons to pass the CCNA module exams. #CCNA #network #success #career #NetworkDesigner